 Cat and Dog Vaccinations in Old Chatham, NY

 Bringing your four-legged friend in once a year for a comprehensive wellness exam is a great way to be proactive about health problems, but pet vaccinations are equally important.
-Vaccines help prepare the immune system to fight off certain viruses and diseases, which is why they need to be updated on a regular basis (every 1-3 years).
-At every wellness exam, we’ll discuss your cat or dogs’s vaccine options (required vs. recommended) with consideration for their age, breed, lifestyle, and risk of exposure, among other factors.
+Vaccines help prepare the immune system to fight off certain viruses and diseases, so they must be updated regularly (every 1-3 years).
+At every wellness exam, we’ll discuss your cat or dog’s vaccine options (required vs. recommended) with consideration for their age, breed, lifestyle, and risk of exposure, among other factors.
 We know that no two pets are exactly alike, so we customize every pet vaccination schedule at our Old Chatham clinic to meet the unique needs of every patient.

 Pet Vaccinations We Recommend

-Pet vaccines we offer range from those required by law, to those we strongly recommend.
-Required vaccines are essential for all pets, regardless of risk of exposure.
-Recommended vaccines, while not mandatory, are nonetheless important.
+Pet vaccines we offer range from those required by law to those we strongly recommend.
+Required vaccines are essential for all pets, regardless of the risk of exposure.
+Recommended vaccines, while not mandatory, are nonetheless necessary.
 These vaccines are given based on several factors, including the risk of exposure to a certain virus or disease.
-Lyme disease and leptospirosis (a zoonotic bacteria found in soil and standing water) are prevalent in the area, so we highly recommend having your dog vaccinated against these diseases.
-For dogs that will be spending time around other dogs at a boarding facility or daycare, the Bordetella (kennel cough) vaccine is often recommended prior to boarding.
-If you have an outdoor cat that may encounter other cats, we recommend the feline leukemia (FeLV) vaccine, which is a contagious virus among cats.
+Lyme disease and leptospirosis (a zoonotic bacteria found in soil and standing water) are prevalent in the area, so we highly recommend vaccinating your dog against these diseases.
+For dogs that will be spending time around other dogs at a boarding facility or daycare, the Bordetella (kennel cough) vaccine is often recommended before boarding.
+If you have an outdoor cat that may encounter other cats, we recommend the feline leukemia (FeLV) vaccine, a contagious virus among cats.

 The following are vaccines that we recommend for all our canine and feline friends here at Wood Hill Veterinary Clinic: